 The objectives of this course are:

-to become thoroughly acquainted with the historical debate on the social history of medieval Muslim Egypt;
+to become thoroughly acquainted with the historical debate on the social history of medieval Islam;

 to allow students to develop a strong and detailed understanding of the pertinent primary and secondary sources;

-to familiarize students with theoretical approaches to the theme and to become acquainted with the tools needed to understand the primary sources (coins, documents, manuscripts) relevant to the study of this period;
+to familiarise students with theoretical approaches to the theme and to become acquainted with the tools needed to understand the primary sources (coins, documents, manuscripts) relevant to the study of this period;

-to help students develop the ability to critically assess prevailing approaches to the subjects covered and to identify and clarify implicit issues related to the state of research (such as concepts and theses);
+to help students develop the ability to critically assess prevailing approaches to the subjects covered;

 to carry out a small research project on a well-defined topic, based on primary source texts;